 Habitats | Main Campus | Grounds | Trails

-Hunt Hill’s main campus consists of amphitheater, dorms, a shower house, barn dining hall and loft, library, nature store, program learning center garage, farmhouse office, kiosks, kids area and cooperation course.
+Hunt Hill’s main campus consists of an amphitheater, dorms, a shower house, barn dining hall and loft, library, nature store, recreation hall, farmhouse office, kiosks, nature-scape play area and cooperation course.

-- Long Dorm—Sleeps 36.
-Seventeen rooms, fifteen of which sleep two and two of which sleep four (all single beds).
-Rooms 1 and 3, 2 and 4, 5 and 7, and 6 and 8 are connecting rooms.
+Long Dorm-—Sleeps 36 in single beds.
+Seventeen rooms, 15 of which sleep two and two of which sleep 3.
+Connecting rooms are as follows: Rooms 1 and 3, 2 and 4, 5 and 7, and 6 and 8.
 There are two washrooms (men and women) in Long Dorm.

-- Cross Dorm—Sleeps 41.
-Four wings which sleep 6, 7, 10 and 12, and three ‘chaperone’ rooms that sleep two each.
-There are two washrooms (men and women) and a lounge area.
+Cross Dorm—Sleeps 45 in single beds.
+Four wings each have 8-12 single beds each.
+Three ‘chaperone’ rooms have two singles beds each.
+There are two washrooms (men and women) and a lounge area in Cross Dorm.

-The shower house provides additional toilets, trough sinks, and showers.
-There is a handicapped accessible toilet and shower located on the backside of the building – inquire in the office for the key.
+The shower house provides hot water showers and faucets, in addition to toilets and urinals.
+A handicapped accessible toilet and shower are located on the backside of the building – inquire in the office for the key.

-Our rustic Library/Lodge sits 85.
-This is the perfect place for a wedding ceremony, meeting or just a nice place to relax.
+Our rustic Library can hold 70 people comfortably.
+It is the perfect place for a wedding ceremony, meeting or a nice place to relax.
 This building has a stone fireplace, piano, resource materials and newly refinished wood floors.

-White donation boxes are located on the 1st and 2nd kiosks in camp.
+White donation boxes are located on the two kiosks in camp.
 Donations are greatly appreciated to help maintain our trails and camp.